SensorsINI/v2e/README.md

 Code includes pycharm project files for your convenience.

-We highly recommend running the code in virtual environment.
+We highly recommend running the code in a virtual environment.
 Conda is always your best friend. :).
 See https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-from-file